 An interactive place where our youngest visitors can be engaged in using creative manipulatives.
 New playthings are added often.

 Test the latest exhibit, winner of the People’s Choice Award given at the Penn State Engineering Expo.
 Pick a car, race a friend, and see how solar panels work.

 Dig for replica human bones.
 Identify what they are by matching them with pictures.
 Answer some interesting questions about bones and earn a sticker.

 The night sky is ever changing, and our scientific understanding of its phenomena is constantly evolving.
 ViewSpace is an internet-fed, self-updating exhibit from the Space Telescope Science Institute, home of NASA’s Hubble Space Telescope and its successor, the James Webb Space Telescope.
-It transforms the Discovery Space theater into an ever-changing kaleidoscope of inspiring and educational presentations of the latest and most beautiful in astronomy and space-based earth science.
+The viewer sees into an ever-changing kaleidoscope of inspiring and educational presentations of the latest and most beautiful in astronomy and space-based earth science.